gamboabdoulraoufou/hadoop-HBase/README.md

 - HDFS have high latency batch processing -> HBase have low latency access to single rows from billions of records
 - HDFS have sequential access of data only -> HBase internally uses Hash tables and provides random access

+When use HBase?
+when random, real-time read/write access to Big Data is needed.